synergy-design-system/synergy-design-system/packages/mcp/README.md

 - Use `--log <path>` or set `logging.localFile.path` in config to enable local file logging.
 - `--log false` and `--log null` explicitly disable local file logging.
 - Use `--log-stdout` or set `logging.stdout.enabled: true` to enable stdout logging (HTTP mode only).
+- Use `--silent` or set `silent: true` to suppress non-essential startup/status output.
 - Token counting is always optional and non-blocking; the server runs fine without it.

 #### HTTP Server Endpoint